testgit-aa/python/README.md

 In the task folder you will find a list of scripts.
 Each script is equivalent to one task.
 Your assignment is to solve a set of G tasks and a VG task.
 To solve a task you follow the instructions in the comment in each script.

+Task should be solved in groups.
+You are divided into groups during the first meeting which will take place on the course Zoom (see main page for the course).
+For those who do not attend the first meeting, send me a message and I'll create new groups with students that did not attend the first meeting.

 ## Detailed Instructions: